Yuzhu-Tao/Yuzhu-Tao.github.io/_news/announcement_2.md

 related_posts: false
 ---

-🎉 Our paper, "Seam-Guided Unsupervised Image Stitching With Parallax-Aware Mask Generation," has been accepted for IEEE Transactions on Circuits and Systems for Video Technology (**IEEE TCSVT**).
+🎉 Our paper, "Seam-Guided Unsupervised Image Stitching With Parallax-Aware Mask Generation," has been accepted for IEEE Transactions on Circuits and Systems for Video Technology (**IEEE TCSVT**) 2026!